 If you are someone who likes to learn by doing, the Substrate tutorials are a great place to start your journey.
 Tutorials don't provide much background about why you are performing certain steps or explain the coding details.
 Instead, the tutorials give you hands-on experience performing the tasks essential to building your own blockchain and focus on ensuring a successful result.

-The Get started tutorials illustrate the basics for working with blockchains nodes, including how to make nodes communicate with each other in a network of peers and how to collect metrics about node operations.
+The Build a blockchain tutorials illustrate the basics for working with blockchains nodes and networks, including how to make nodes communicate with each other in a network of peers and how to collect metrics about node operations.
 You'll learn how to:

 - Build a local node in your development environment.

 - Simulate a two-node network using predefined accounts.

 - Start a small network of trusted validator nodes.